BenOvermyer/benovermyer.com/content/kb/books.md

 +++
 title = "Books I've Read"
+description = "A list of all the books I've read"
 +++
 I was inspired to do this by [this "Library" page](http://tilde.town/~dustin/wiki/library).
 This is a list of all books I've read.